ninoseki/mihari/README.md

 mihari virustotal 1.1.1.1 --config /path/to/yaml.yml
 ```

-The YAML file should be a hash like below:
+The YAML file should be a YAML hash like below:

 ```yaml
 thehive_api_endpoint: https://localhost